How effective is your church in spreading the gospel in your community?

 As new people come into your church through these evangelistic efforts, they will bring their relational baggage with them.
 Therefore, it is wise to equip other people in your church to serve as RW Shepherds, RW Coaches and RW Conciliators.
 The best way to carry out this training and support the work of these ministry volunteers is to establish a Peace Sower Team that has a well-defined mission statement and works under the guidance of your church leaders.

-If you have any questions about how your church could make use of these resources, please contact our Director of Learning and Development by emailing David@rw360.org or calling 406-294-6806.
+If you have any questions about how your church could make use of these resources, please contact us by emailing firstname.lastname@example.org or calling 406-294-6806.

 May God allow us to work together in using these resources to spread the gospel in your community!